KRFOSS/kali-docs/nethunter-pro/waydroid/index.md

 **Install waydroid using apt**

-If you see any package dependeny error while running `apt` command, try switching the suite to `trixie` at above step.
+If you see any package dependency error while running `apt` command, try switching the suite to `trixie` at above step.

 ```
 sudo apt install waydroid